under-Peter/TestProgressMeter/README.md

 ```

 # Usage
-This package exports one function: `insertProgress`.
+This package exports two functions: `insertProgress` and `removeProgress`.
 `insertProgress` takes as argument a filename `f` of a file with `@test`s,
 usually (and default) `f="runtests.jl"` and adds the necessary lines to add a progress-meter to the test.